List of the most populous counties in the United States

 A map of the counties and county equivalents of the United States.
 The 100 most populous counties are highlighted, with counties having more than one million residents in orange and counties having fewer than one million residents in green, based on the results of the April 1, 2020 United States census.

-This is a list of the 100 most populous of the 3,144 counties in the United States based on the national decennial US census conducted on April 1, 2020, and vintage Census population estimates for July 1, 2024.
+This is a list of the 100 most populous of the 3,144 counties in the United States based on the national decennial US census conducted on April 1, 2020, and vintage Census population estimates for July 1, 2025.

 Many of the counties on the list include major cities or metropolitan areas in all parts of the United States.
 Seven of the listed counties have consolidated city and county government, namely the City and County of Honolulu, Metropolitan Government of Nashville and Davidson County, Tennessee, City and County of Philadelphia, City and County of San Francisco, City of Jacksonville and Duval County, Indianapolis and Marion County, and City and County of Denver.
 Kings County, Queens County, New York County, Bronx County, and Richmond County are coterminous with the respective boroughs of New York City; they fall under the jurisdiction of the combined Government of New York City.
 Independent cities are not counted.

 Many of the most populous counties listed are in Southern California, Texas, and New York, and roughly correspond to several of the most populous cities or municipalities in the United States.
 Counties in the Western United States are typically larger by area and therefore often have higher absolute populations even with comparable population densities.

 List

-This list includes the most populous US counties and the District of Columbia sorted according to both the 2020 official enumeration and 2024 vintage population estimates by the United States Census Bureau (USCB).
+This list includes the most populous US counties sorted according to both the 2020 official enumeration and 2025 vintage population estimates by the United States Census Bureau (USCB).